-result of Covered Activities such as collision with, or crushing by, vehicles or heavy equipment; crushing or burial of individuals or eggs in burrows; destruction of burrows and refugia; and increased predation.
+Incidental take of individuals of the Covered Species in the form of mortality ("kill") may occur as a result of Covered Activities such as collision with, or crushing by, vehicles or heavy equipment; crushing or burial of individuals or eggs in burrows; destruction of burrows and refugia; and increased predation.
 Incidental take of individuals of the Covered Species may also occur from the Covered Activities in the form of pursue, catch, capture, or attempt to do so of the Covered Species from capture and relocation activities.
 The area where authorized take of the Covered Species is expected to occur is within the 3,735-acre area for the Project site and within the gen-tie line corridor (collectively, the Project Area).

-The Project is expected to cause the permanent loss of 1,475.3 acres of habitat for the Covered Species.
+The Project is expected to cause the permanent loss of 1,239.4 acres of habitat for the desert tortoise and 1,051 acres of habitat for burrowing owl.
 Impacts of the authorized taking also include adverse impacts to the Covered Species related to temporal losses, increased habitat fragmentation and edge effects, and the Project's incremental contribution to cumulative impacts (indirect impacts).
 These impacts include stress resulting from noise and vibrations displacement from preferred habitat, increased competition for food and space, and increased vulnerability to predation.

-VII.
+VIII.
 Incidental Take Authorization of Covered Species: